GeorgeWebDevCy/pspa-membership-system/README.md

 ## Administrator Tools

 System Admins and site administrators can search for graduates and edit any user profile directly from the `Προφίλ Απόφοιτου` endpoint.
-The search covers all graduate fields and opens an editable form with ACF data, email and password controls.
+The search covers all graduate fields and opens an editable form with ACF data, E-mail and password controls.
 Search results are displayed using the same card layout as the Graduate Directory, and cards include an edit button for administrators.
 The interface uses the same `pspa-dashboard` styles as the graduate profile for a consistent appearance.

 ## Login by Details